ivoa/vo-dml/tools/ReadMe.md

 * 0.2.2 make sure that the jpa override will work for mapped primitives - added extra attribute on the mapping
 * 0.3.1 add the vodslToVodml task (0.3.0 would not publish because of SNAPSHOT dependency)
 * 0.3.2 add the XmiTask type

+_TODO - there is still some information in the [README.txt](./README.txt) file that should be incorporated in these instructions_